sjyang18/nifi-azure-customized-bundle/README.md

 </authorizer>
 ```

-Note that in the example above, "&" is replaced with "\&amp;" to escape in XML.
+Note that in the example above, "&" in the connection string is replaced with "\&amp;" to escape in XML.